 Your baby can feel nauseated and eventually vomit, due to several reasons.
 Here are the most common reasons why toddlers may vomit:

-1. Stomach infection:Sponsored
+1. Stomach infection

 2. Intestinal infection:

 Symptoms: Piercing pain in the lower right side of the abdomen.
-There could be a constant sense of nausea along with vomiting.
+There could be a constant sense of nausea, along with vomiting.
 The toddler may also develop a fever.

 4. Pediatric hernia:

-A hernia happens when the bowel (small or large intestine) slips out of the abdominal cavity causing discomfort and increasing the risk of infection.
-Toddlers can be affected with two types of hernia: inguinal hernia and umbilical hernia (3).
+A hernia happens when the bowel (small or large intestine) slips out of the abdominal cavity, causing discomfort and increasing the risk of infection.
+Toddlers can be affected by two types of hernia: inguinal hernia and umbilical hernia (4).
 An inguinal hernia occurs when the bowel moves into the inguinal canal leading to a swollen bump near the groin.